mixpanel/docs/pages/docs/migration/amplitude.md

 - [Client-side SDKs & Server-side SDKs](#client-side-sdks--server-side-sdks): Simply replace Amplitude code calls to track events with Mixpanel calls instead
 - [Customer Data Platforms (CDPs)](#customer-data-platforms-cdps) like [Segment](https://segment.com/): Go into your CDP settings to add Mixpanel as a destination, and point your data stream to Mixpanel
-- [Import API](#import-api): Point your event ingestion pipeline to [Mixpanel’s robust API](https://developer.mixpanel.com/reference/import-events) for data ingestion
+- [Import API](#import-api): Point your event ingestion pipeline to [Mixpanel's robust API](https://developer.mixpanel.com/reference/import-events) for data ingestion
 - [Reverse ETL](#reverse-etl-retl) (RETL) tools like [Census](https://getcensus.com): Go into your RETL settings to add Mixpanel as a destination, and point your syncs to Mixpanel

 ### Client-side SDKs & Server-side SDKs

-Fortunately, Mixpanel and Amplitude’s client side SDKs have *very similar* developer facing APIs.
+Fortunately, Mixpanel and Amplitude's client side SDKs have *very similar* developer facing APIs.
 This makes it fairly easy to "find and replace" embedded Amplitude calls and swap them for Mixpanel calls.

 This section will detail the Javascript SDKs (for the sake of brevity), although both analytics platforms have fairly uniform tracking APIs for other SDKs (mobile, server-side).